alinazaitseva/RectangleDrawing/README.md

 Built on XCode 9.4

 1. White screen after starting app
-2. First tap  display  small  yellow circle on screen
+2. First tap  displays  small  yellow circle on screen
-3. Second tap will create Rectangle at a minimal distance 100 and remove yellow circle
+3. Second tap creates Rectangle with a minimal square 100x100 and remove yellow circle
-4. Tap&Drag will create visual responding rectangle from touch to drag end
+4. Tap&Drag creates visual responding rectangle from touch to drag end
 5. Shake phone to change all rectangles color at once

  Each  object (you can)